amaiya/ktrain/FAQ.md

                     bert_emb_model='/path/to/bert-base-uncased/folder')
 ```

-You can use simlar steps for other models that use the `transformers` library like `bert-bilstm` for NER.
+You can use simlar steps for other models that use the `transformers` library like `bilstm-bert` for NER.